Nas-Islam/socialgamingproject/README.md

 > *Figure 6: Updated Risk Assessment*

 ## Testing
+To do my tests I used the following test files:
+>test_app.py (Unit Test)
+>test_int.py (Integration Test)

+I used the following instructions to run my tests:
+>pytest --cov=application --cov-report-term-missing

 ### Unit Test
 Unit testing is a functional type of testing, this means that if a feature of the website is used it will test the action is performed correctly.
 This is done by testing individual units of source code using various tests to determine if they are fit for use.